GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 Note that when profiling an application that uses indirect drawing via the **ExecuteIndirect** D3D12 call, the event tree view will logically group the individual draw calls under the same parent node.
-This can be seen below where the individidual **DrawInstanced** events are grouped under a parent node with the same name:
+This can be seen below where the individual **DrawInstanced** events are grouped under a parent node with the same name:

 .. image:: media_rgp/rgp_event_treeview_multidraw.png